camchardukian/aws-saa-notes/Tech_Fundamentals/Networking.md

 Packets have a time-to-live or hop limit, which dictates the maximum number of hops a packet can go through before being discarded.

+## OSI Model Layer 4 (Transport)

+The 4th layer of the OSI model is the transport layer.

+This layer handles transport protocols such as the _Transmission Control Protocol_ (TCP) and _User Datagram Protocol_ (UDP).

+TCP is the more reliable procotol while UDP is faster and more efficient.

+TCP can assist with the retransmission of lost packets.
+UDP can't because it focuses on speed and efficiency rather than reliability.

 ## Other Networking Concepts

 ### IP Addresses & IP Conversions